gedisony/script.reddit.reader/README.md

 ### Difference from reddit_viewer
 - Custom UI so that the preview image is larger; Saves you a click.
 - Better UI for reading comments
-- Added features for searching reddit
+- Added features for searching related videos and posts
-  - Youtube links: list related videos, show videos/playlists in channel
-  - Search for posts by youtube video id
-  - Search for posts with the same link
-  - List recently played videos and search reddit for those links
-- Search youtube

 ---